-Knowing these processes is essential to properly understand how any diuretic works.
+Knowing these processes is essential to properly understand how diuretics work.

 Loop diuretics act on the thick ascending limb of the loop of Henle.
-Along this limb, these drugs inhibit a protein responsible for sodium, potassium and chloride transport – a protein called the Na+/K+/2Cl– transporter.
+Along this limb, loop diuretics inhibit a protein responsible for sodium, potassium, and chloride transport – a protein called the Na+/K+/2Cl– transporter.

-More specifically, loop diuretics compete with the Cl– site of the transporter – reducing reabsorption of the above ions – with water following by osmosis.
-It’s precisely this water loss that contributes to the therapeutic value of loop diuretics.
+More specifically, loop diuretics compete with the Cl– site of the transporter – reducing the reabsorption of the above ions – with water following by osmosis.
+It’s this water loss that generates the therapeutic potential of loop diuretics.

 However, loop diuretics also work by a secondary mechanism – namely, dilatation of capacitance veins; an effect which reduces preload and enhances the contractile ability of cardiac muscle.

 Both effects – water elimination and vasodilation – combine to generate the therapeutic potential of loop diuretics.